KhomDrake/TheMovieDb-3.0/README.md

 # TheMovieDb-3.0

+An Android TMDB App with 2 versions, one using XML and one using Compose for creating the UI.
+The purpose of this is app is to demonstrate my knowledge of creating android apps using the modern technologies and libraries: Coroutine, Koin, Espresso, Jetpack Libraries(ViewModel, Compose, Room) and Material Design using the MVVM architecture.

+# Tech stack and libraries

+## General

+* Minimum sdk of 26
+* Developed with the <a href="https://kotlinlang.org/docs/home.html">Kotlin</a> language
+* Jetpack Libraries
+    * View Model
+    * Room
+    * Startup
+    * DataStore
+    * Paging3
+    * LiveData
+* Arhictecture
+    * Model View View-Model (MVVM)
+    * Clean Architecture
+* Retrofit
+* Toolkit
+  * Delegate
+  * LiveData
+  * StateMachine
+* Coil
+* Koin
+* Threetenabp
+* Jacoco
+* Timber
+* Bigbrother
+*

+## Compose

+* Material2

-## Introduction
+## XML/Views

+* Espresso
+* Pagerindicator
+* Material2

+# Architecture

 The objective of the project is to display my knowledge of Android Development by creating a App using the <a href="https://developer.themoviedb.org/reference/intro/getting-started">The Movie Database API</a> where I use XML and Compose to create the UI.
 I could use both XML and Compose together in the same code, but I found it better to create two product flavors, Views and Compose, where is used XML in the Views Flavor and Compose in the Compose Flavor.
 That way, I can show fully the use of both views and compose.